(reading time: 1 hour, 21 minutes)

 “I’m tired of stealing,” Alast said.
 ‘There’s no point in taking scraps of food anyway.
 Nobody ever lost sleep over one bite.”

 “This be worth more than a bite,” Oddball said evilly.
 “Have you seen that ring on Miss Redr’s right pinky?”
 Alast thought back to when he met the woman; he did recall a ring: pale reds and dark reds swirling around on a smooth stone and set in black iron.
-He remembered thinking the colors looked like blood and milk being swirled together.
+He remembered thinking the colors looked like blood and milk poured together.
 “I’ve seen you reading up on your Custodians.
 You remember what to look for when it comes to precious stones out on the tiles.”
 Alast remembered the magical bath bead fragments Kilroy Ordr had gifted to his lovers.

 “You think the stone is a bath bead?” he asked in a whisper.
 Now it was Teal’s turn to smile, another uncommon thing.